TechRoyal/TechRoyal/README.md

 # Toby Royal

 ### Student, Freelance Developer.
-I create websites and software using a wide varity of methods and languages.
+I create websites and software using a wide variety of methods and languages.
 I often use programming to my advantage creating solutions to problems I see, such as creating a scheduling app to assist me with my academic life.

 ### Skills:
 Fluent in: PHP, HTML, CSS, Batch & Bash Scripting, PowerShell. <br />